Whisper (app): Technology

 Development of the system was outsourced to Inaka, a web and mobile app development consultancy based in Seattle, Washington and Buenos Aires, Argentina.
 The original system back end used the Riak NoSQL database, but after performance problems with Riak the system was converted to use MySQL and Apache Cassandra.
 Since 2013, Whisper has brought its technology team in-house.
-Whisper had 25 engineers in Venice, CA in 2015.
+Whisper had 25 engineers in Venice, California in 2015.

 In March 2016, Fast Company reported that Whisper had recently begun to use deep learning to build a content moderation tool, internally dubbed the Arbiter.
 The article noted that, because Whisper's Arbiter has knowledge to "reflect both the real things that millions of Whisper users have said and how moderators handled them, its understanding of language can be remarkably subtle."

 According to the Los Angeles Times, Whisper is also using AI technology to create content.
 That system, the Times reports, "allows Whisper to gather related posts about issues at work, school or in relationships.
 Then, it organizes them, adds context and even writes a headline."